rvazarkar/XIVQuickBossNotes/README.md

 Adding new dungeons can be done by submitting JSON files in the appropriate format.

 A sample trial can be found [here](https://github.com/rvazarkar/XIVQuickBossNotes/blob/master/BossNotes/ENG/ARR/Trials/Chrysalis.json) and a sample dungeon can be found [here](https://github.com/rvazarkar/XIVQuickBossNotes/blob/master/BossNotes/ENG/ARR/Dungeons/LostCity.json)

+# Special Thanks
+Special thanks to everyone in discord who helped me with the random issues I had, and who provided code to solve problems directly (looking at you UnknownX)